Renormalization fixed point of the KPZ universality class

 Beyond the KPZ scalings, the universality class is characterized in terms of the long-time limits of the probability distribution of fluctuations.
 These depend on the initial data or geometry.
-Starting from (i) narrow wedge, or droplet, one sees the $F_{\rm GUE}$ distribution of the Gaussian Unitary Ensemble of random matrix theory while starting from (ii) flat substrate, the $F_{\rm GOE}$ distribution of the Gaussian Orthogonal Ensemble.
-A recent series of spectacular experiments involving turbulent liquid crystals \cite{TS} have been able to not only confirm the predicted scaling laws but also the statistics (skewness and kurtosis) for the distribution of these fluctuations.
-The experiment involves studying the interface between two topologically different turbulent states in a nematic liquid crystal after an external voltage (in the form of a laser) is applied so as to trigger the Carr-Helfrich instability.

-The multi-point joint distributions of scaled fluctuations are likewise given by the (i) Airy$_2$ \cite{PS} and (ii) Airy$_1$ \cite{BFPS} processes. \cite{TS} showed that the two-point correlation function agrees closely with that of the Airy$_2$ process.
+Starting from (i) narrow wedge, or droplet, one sees the $F_{\rm GUE}$ distribution of the Gaussian Unitary Ensemble of random matrix theory while starting from (ii) flat substrate, the $F_{\rm GOE}$ distribution of the Gaussian Orthogonal Ensemble arises.
+A recent series of spectacular experiments involving turbulent liquid crystals \cite{TS,TSSS} have been able to not only confirm the predicted scaling laws but also the statistics (skewness and kurtosis) for the distribution of these fluctuations.
+The multi-point joint distributions of scaled fluctuations are likewise given by the (i) Airy$_2$ \cite{PS} and (ii) Airy$_1$ \cite{BFPS,BFPr} processes, and \cite{TS,TSSS} could also demonstrate that certain statistic involving the two-point correlation functions agrees with the predictions.
 A further natural initial geometry is two sided Brownian motion for which one sees, at later time, a new (though correlated) Brownian motion, with a global height shift given by the $F_0$ distribution \cite{BaikRains}.
 Note that all these spatial processes have $n$-point distributions given by Fredholm determinants.